defnotkevz/zettelkasten/lead front end engineer.md

-think about product, design and engineering. identify ui problems and bugs ship code on a daily basis. think about business objectives
+think about product, design and engineering. identify ui problems and bugs ship code on a daily basis. (make things better 5% - 10%) think about business objectives